dherrera1911/dherrera1911.github.io/_pages/cv.md

 ======

   I have held teaching positions at Universidad de la República uninterruptedly from 2013 to 2022.
-I have taught courses or lectures in Biochemistry, Neuroscience, and Machine Learning, and mentored groups of undergraduate students in year-long research projects.
+I have taught in Biochemistry, Neuroscience, and Machine Learning, at both undergraduate and graduate levels.
+  I have also mentored year-long student projects .
   A list of my teaching activities (click the link to expand and see teaching materials):
   <ul>{% for post in site.teaching reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>